homan-uppu/writing/VC will eat education/On presenting how VC will eat education.md

 A sharp, young writer, or builder, or scientist, or artist should be able to raise money today in exchange for equity in all (or some) of their future outcomes - which could be in the form of equity in the companies they will start or work for, equity in the public companies they invest in, or even equity in the other people this person will invest in down the line.

-Such a financial instrument is far more powerful than relying on grants because it takes advantage of human greed to make a profit, rather than on human benevolence.
+Such a financial instrument is far more powerful than relying on grants because it takes advantage of human greed to make a profit, rather than on human compassion /  benevolence.

 Greed scales.
-Greed is robust to economic downturns.
 Greed is reliable.
+Greed is anti-fragile towards economic volatility

 We would see investors who, say, deeply understand software engineering, or building companies, or quantum mechanics, or content creation invest in people who show early promise in those domains, who have the potential to do incredible work down the line, in exchange for equity in their outcomes.